 I went over and asked her why she still had reservations if everything was a go.
-Dressed in orange slacks and a fairly conservative top, she said, “I just don’t think I’d wear them very often here in Southern California.”
+She said, dressed in orange slacks and a fairly conservative top, “I just don’t think I’d wear them very often here in Southern California.”
 Realizing that this was an expressive personality in front of me, I immediately understood that she just wanted to be reassured.

 I said, “They are unique – you won’t find another pair for 1,000 miles.”
 She hemmed and hawed and was getting ready to leave when I said, “And I’m sure you don’t have any outfits you only wear once in a while in your closet.
 That wouldn't be practical.”
 She smiled.
 “You’re good,” she said.
 “I’ll take ‘em.”

 But it wasn't about me; it was about the realization that this customer had a personality style open to impractical rather than practical.

 You will make more sales once you understand what is important to the customer.
 But you must understand the personality type you are trying to convince - a Driver, an Analytical, an Expressive, or an Amiable.

 Can’t peg a style right away?
 That’s OK.
 Here are some tips that might help you get a handle on it:

 First, can you type them as a Thinker (Driver or Analytical) or a Feeler (Expressive or Amiable)?
 It can be as basic as listening for “I think” or “I feel.”

 Are they talking about doing things with others or family?
 Might be a Feeler.